charmed-kubernetes/kubernetes-docs/pages/k8s/troubleshooting.md

 `juju scp kubernetes-master/0:kube-keystone.sh .`, edit the script to include your credentials, `source kube-keystone.sh` and then run `get_keystone_token`.
 This will produce a token from the Keystone server.
-If that isn't working, check firewalls settings and your Keystone server.
+If that isn't working, check firewall settings on your Keystone server.
 Note that the kube-keystone.sh script could be overwritten, so it is a best practice to make a copy somewhere and use that.